-- a grade of C or better in all required courses; - a minimum of 3 earned CAC credits numbered a minimum of 3 earned CAC credits numbered 100 or above; - a minimum of 60 semester credits.
+- a grade of C or better in all required courses; - a minimum of 3 earned CAC credits numbered 100 or above: - a minimum of 60 semester credits.

-COMMERCIAL ELECTRICIAN INSTALLER CERTIFICATE Total Credits: 18
+COMMERCIAL ELECTRICIAN INSTALLER CERTIFICATE

 The Commercial Electrician-Installer Certificate prepares individuals for an entry-level position in the commercial electrician field.
 The program focuses on fundamental knowledge attained in accordance with National Center for Construction Education and Research (NCCER) standards.
 Options within the certificate allow individuals to tailor their career pathway with additional skill sets.
 This certificate also offers the opportunity to obtain national certification from the NCCER.